hlelo101/acky/README.md

 For example, to run test2.bin, you can enter `TEST2.AEF` or `A:/PROGDAT/TEST2.AEF`.

 It is planned to make a more complex shell in the future.
+# The GUI
+Right now, the GUI is very experimental and buggy.
+You might see things like artifacts.\
+You can move the mouse around and click on some buttons.
 # The AEF file format
 AEF stands for **A**cky **E**xecutable **F**ile.\
 It's simply a custom header for applications on Acky.\